| (i)

 how kind of such a distinguished English literary luminary to grace

 my humble premises.
 Please take a seat."
+As Somers sat in a comfortable

 chair, the apparition clapped his hands and immediately a Chinese